tanjera/screeps/to.do.md

 # To Implement
+- on travelByPath- if tile !isWalkable, if tile.getCreep << new ; trade places?
 - Path caching... in-room paths used a lot

 - If ANY colony has hostiles (that are not Invaders), pause upgrading in ALL rooms (frees up energy to transfer...)